htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   with partitionable slots.
   :jira:`986`

+- Fixed a bug that could cause a daemon to erase its security session to its family of daemon processes and subsequently crash when trying to connect to one of those daemons.
+  :jira:`937`

 - Fixed a bug that prevented the High-Availability Daemon (HAD) from working when user-based security is enabled.
   :jira:`891`